 $1,310,720

-The original music score by Bruno Coulais and Kíla enhances the film's enchanting atmosphere, drawing viewers further into its world.
+The enchanting original score, composed by Bruno Coulais and Kíla, elevates the film’s magical mood and immerses audiences even further in its vivid world.

 Recommended: